 How to visit the Ancient Mayan Ruins of Palenque

-First things first – arrive at Palenque ruins as early as you can!
-The organized tours start arriving from around 10 am, so if you manage to get there at the opening time, you will have the place nearly to yourself.
+First things first – arrive at the Palenque ruins as early as you can!
+The organized tours start arriving at around 10 am, so if you manage to get there at the opening time, you will have the place nearly to yourself.
 There were few people when I arrived, but it was nothing compared to what happened 2 hours later.

 The Palenque National Park opens at 8:30 am and closes at 5 pm.